Plume-org/docs/source/guide/distant-interactions.html.md

 ## Other platforms that Plume federates with

 Apart from Plume-to-Plume interactions, Plume federates with other ActivityPub software.
 As of version _0.3.0_, federation is working reliably with:
 - _Mastodon_,
+- _Misskey_,
 - _Peertube_,
 - _Pixelfed_,
 - _Pleroma_,